mbasagoitia/data-structures-and-algorithms-python/linear-programming-approximation-algorithms/notes/travelling-salesperson/exact-algorithms.md

 Objective function: Minimize the summation of Cij * xi->j for all decision variables xi ->j where Cij is the cost of going from i to j

-In the worst case, this approach is slower than Held-Karp, but may work faster in practice
+In the worst case, this approach is slower than Held-Karp, but may work faster in practice.
+It also works for asymmetric TSP problems!

 ## Subtours and Subtour Elimination Formulation

 In this formulation, we will regard xi->j and xj->i as the same

-- Sum of all edges either leaving or entering i = 2 (one leaving, one entering; # of tour edges incident on a vertex) Subtour elimination constraints:
+- Sum of all edges either leaving or entering i = 2 (one leaving, one entering; # of tour edges incident on a vertex)

+Subtour elimination constraints:

 - For every S which is a potential subtour of 1 ... n, the summation of all edges where i belongs to S and j does not belong to S (potential edges in the tour), the number of edges must be >= 2

 This approach doesn't use timestamp decision variables, but adds 2^n constraints.